-In this tutorial, you learn how to integrate Clarizen with Azure Active Directory (Azure AD).
-Integrating Clarizen with Azure AD provides you with the following benefits:
+In this tutorial, you'll learn how to integrate Clarizen One with Azure Active Directory (Azure AD).
+When you integrate Clarizen One with Azure AD, you can:

-- You can control in Azure AD who has access to Clarizen.
+- Control in Azure AD who has access to Clarizen One.

-- You can enable your users to be automatically signed-in to Clarizen (Single Sign-On) with their Azure AD accounts.
+- Enable your users to be automatically signed-in to Clarizen One with their Azure AD accounts.

 In this tutorial, you configure and test Azure AD single sign-on in a test environment.